Step By Step Guide To Comply With GDPR

 9. Data Protection Impact Assessment (DPIA)

 A Data Protection Impact Assessment (DPIA) identifies and mitigates data protection risks in new projects involving personal data.
-It evaluates the impact on individuals, ensures processing is necessary and proportional and applies safeguards.
+It evaluates the impact on individuals, ensures processing is necessary and proportional, and applies safeguards.
 DPIAs are required for high-risk activities, helping organizations demonstrate their commitment to data protection compliance.

 10. Record-Keeping